2022–23 European windstorm season: Storm Gérard (Gero)

 Storm Gérard was named on 15 January 2023.

 The storm brought strong wind gusts, sleet showers, snow showers, and abundant rainfall across the United Kingdom, Ireland, and Western Europe.
 Gérard caused strong winds and left at least 75,000 customers without electricity.

 The strongest winds of up to 163 km/h were recorded on the Normandy coastline at Carteret, and wind gusts of 158 km/h were recorded on the Brittany coast at Pointe du Raz, while a gust of 132 km/h was recorded on top of the Eiffel Tower, Paris on Sunday night.
 The minimum central pressure within Gérard was around 973 hPa (28.7 inHg).

 Cyclone Hannelore (Jan)

 Cyclone Hannelore was named on 19 January 2023.
 The storm was last noted on 28 January.
 According to the EUMETSAT, Hannelore was a Medicane.
+Météo-France has put 9 departments on orange alert in the south of the country, including Landes for "floods", and Dordogne, Lot, Tarn-et-Garonne, Aveyron, Tarn, Hérault, Aude and the Pyrénées-Orientales for "snow-ice".
+A Tramontana wind blew on the Mediterranean coast after its passage, with gusts of up to 106 km/h at Istres and 114 km/h at Cap Béar on 19 January.
+The winds continued over the following days, reaching peaks of 151 km/h at Cap Béar on 22 January.
+In the north-east of Spain subject to the same winds, the gusts reached 130 to 135 km/h from Huesca to the Balearic Islands.

+Over northern Spain and in France, behind Hannelore, the arrival of a very cold and dry air mass from northern Europe caused minimum temperatures to drop well below freezing.
+A yellow vigilance "extreme cold" has even been launched for 72 departments in France and from yellow to orange for a good number of provinces in the north of Spain.

+In Italy, heavy snow fell in the north of the country above 300 m altitude, accompanied by strong winds.
+Winds and snow also affected the Balkans.

 Storm Barbara

 Storm Barbara caused high winds in Israel that lasted until 8 February 2023, uprooting trees and sent flying debris, causing damage to buildings and cars.

 1 fatality occurred when a 20-year-old construction worker was killed when scaffolding collapsed in Ashdod.
 In addition to the fatality, 5 injuries were also attributed to the storm.

 The storm also hampered rescue efforts after the 2023 Turkey-Syria earthquake.
 The storm dissipated on 8 February 2023.